-Not many people know about Windows Remote Assistance and how to use it to provide remote technical support to other Window users.
-Therefore, this tutorial will cover this tool in detail and show how it works.
-As you will see, it works smoothly and you don’t really need to install third-party software for a quick support session.
+Not many people know about Windows Remote Assistance and how to use it to provide remote technical support to other Windows users.
+Therefore, in this tutorial we will cover this tool in detail and show you how it works.
+As you'll see, it works smoothly and you don't really need to install third-party software for a quick support session.
 Windows Remote Assistance will do the job just fine.

-First of all, Windows Remote Assistance requires two parties: one to request help via this tool and another who will accept to provide it.
-In order for this to work, the party receiving assistance needs to have Windows Remote Assistance enabled in System Properties.
-How to view if this is enabled is shown here: Enabling Remote Desktop Connections in Windows 7.
+First of all, Windows Remote Assistance requires two parties: one to request help via this tool and another who will accept the invitation to provide it.
+In order for it to work, the party receiving assistance needs to have Windows Remote Assistance enabled in System Properties.
+We've already talked about how to enable it, here: How to Enable Remote Desktop Connections in Windows 7 & Windows 8.

-The party in need of help, first has to request it via Windows Remote Assistance.
+The party in need of help has to request it via Windows Remote Assistance.

 To request help, one can either send an invitation file (using any of the first two options: "Save this invitation as a file" or "Use e-mail to send an invitation") or use Easy Connect.

 If any of the two parties involved is using a slow or unstable Internet connection, it is best to use one of the first two options.
-If both parties have a good Internet connection and they both use Windows 7, then Easy Connect is a good choice.
-This connection feature uses Microsoft’s Peer Name Resolution Protocol (PNRP) and it works only for Windows 7 and above.
+If both parties have a good Internet connection, then Easy Connect is a good choice.
+This connection feature uses Microsoft's Peer Name Resolution Protocol (PNRP).

 Even if you have previously connected to it, you cannot connect to another computer via Windows Remote Assistance if it has not requested help and is waiting for an incoming connection.

 First, you need to start Windows Remote Assistance.
-The fastest way to do this, is to type the word "remote" in the Start menu search box.
+In Windows 7, the fastest way to do it is to type the word "remote" in the Start Menu search box.
 Then, click on the Windows Remote Assistance shortcut.

-Another way is to run the msra.exe file found in the "C:\Windows\system32" folder.
+Another way of launching Windows Remote Assistance, available both in Windows 7 and 8.1, is to run the msra.exe file, found in the "C:\Windows\System32" folder.

 Select the way you want to connect with the person who will help.

-If you send an invitation, make sure the person receives it and knows about it.
+If you send an invitation, make sure the person on the other end receives it and also knows about it.
 The invitation is stored as a file with the ".msrcIncident" extension, which is opened only by Windows Remote Assistance.

 If you use Easy Connect, you will first see a list with people who have helped you in the past (only if you received help).

-Start Windows Remote Assistance using any of the methods presented in the previous section.
+Start Windows Remote Assistance using any of the methods we showed in the previous section.
 Then, select "Help someone who has invited you".

 Now you need to choose the connection method.
-If you received an invitation, download it to your computer, click "Use an invitation file" and select that invitation file.
+If you received an invitation, download it to your computer, click or tap "Use an invitation file" and select that file.

 If you will "Use Easy Connect", Windows Remote Assistance will start searching for the other party.
 This process can take a while, especially if you are not part of the same network or one of the two connections is slow (or not very stable).